-All senior staff may from time to time be offered options over shares in UTB Partners Limited.
+All senior staff may from time to time be offered options over shares in UTB Partners Limited, the Bank's parent company.
 Options are generally issued at the money and granted over a vesting period of four years and must be exercised within 10 years.